Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

 A representative example of such recurrence function is shown in \autoref{f:rec1}.
-Note that qualitatively similar recurrence functions are produced by DNS on finer meshes (e.g., $1024\times1024$).
-The minima of $R(t,\tau)$ at integer multiples of $\tau\approx 10$ which, in this case, correspond to ${\bf a}=0$, suggest that turbulence closely follows (or shadows, in the language of dynamical systems) a time-periodic solution of the Euler equation \eb \partial_t\omega+ \left({\bf u}\cdot\nabla\right)\omega =0 \en with a period $T\approx10$.
-The corresponding numerically exact solutions can be found using the tuples $\{\hat{L}_{16}{\bf u}(t),\tau,{\bf a}\}$ representing the minima as initial conditions for a Newton-Krylov solver accounting for translational symmetry of the Euler equation.
-A detailed description of such a solver is provided, for instance, by \citet{marcotte2015}.
-For illustration, Figures \ref{f:scales}(b) and \ref{f:scales}(d) show, respectively, snapshots of the vorticity field representing an initial condition $\hat{L}_{16}{\bf u}$ and the -- almost indistinguishable -- converged solution of the Euler equation.
+Note that qualitatively similar recurrence functions are produced by DNS on finer meshes (e.g., {$2048\times2048$)}.
+Deep minima of $R(t,\tau)$ at integer multiples of $\tau\approx 10$ which, for this time interval, correspond to ${\bf a}\approx 0$, suggest that the large-scale component of the turbulent flow closely follows (or shadows, in the language of dynamical systems) a time-periodic solution of the unforced Euler equation \eqref{eq:euler} with a period $T\approx10$.
+The corresponding numerically exact solutions can be found using the tuples $\{\bf u({\bf x},t),\tau,{\bf a}\}$ representing the minima as initial conditions for a Newton-GMRES solver accounting for translational symmetry of the Euler equation.
+A detailed description of such a solver is provided, for instance, by \citet{marcotte2015}. {\ In this study, our focus is entirely on smooth solutions describing large-scale flows.
+Hence, initial conditions should be prepared by smoothing the flow field ${\bf u}({\bf x},t)$ to eliminate the fine structure, as discussed in the Appendix.
+Smoothing also helps speed up convergence and improve the success rate of the solver.} For illustration, Figures \ref{f:scales}(b) and \ref{f:scales}(d) show, respectively, snapshots of the vorticity field representing an initial condition {\ (here the large-scale flow without additional smoothing)} and the almost indistinguishable converged solution of the Euler equation.

 Another example of near-recurrences of turbulent flow is shown in \autoref{f:rec2}, which corresponds to the zoomed-in version of \autoref{f:rec1}.
 In particular, a dark blue triangular region at $t\approx603$ and $\tau\lesssim 2$ represents a short interval when the large-scale flow is nearly stationary.
 The minima of the recurrence function at $605\lesssim t\lesssim615$ and $\tau\approx 1$ represent a longer interval when the large-scale flow is nearly time-periodic.
 The corresponding solutions of the Euler equation and their properties are discussed in detail in the subsequent sections.